athompson-IDM/sphere_sampling/README.md

 ## Uniformly random sampling of random ellipse of volume 1

 Same as above, but now we squeeze/stretch/distort the sphere into an ellipse, still of volume 1.
 The length of the axes are randomly generated but constrained so that the volume of the ellipse is 1.

+What you'll see is that the variance of the distribution has to do with the width of the ellipse in the dimension that we are measuring, which is x_1 but could be any x_j.

+For these experiments, the ellipse axes are aligned with the cartesian axes.
+So the covariance matrix is a diagonal matrix.
+It would be interesting to think about illustrating the scenario when the ellipse is not aligned to the cartesian axes, but the sampling is still along a projection to a cartesian axis, in which case the covariance matrix would not be a diagonal matrix.

 If you run [ellipse_sampling_fixed_N.m](ellipse_sampling_fixed_N.m), it will generate the following figures: